Taking action to measure, report and mitigate methane emissions

 Independently verifying our reported GHG emissions data

-Evaluating, testing and deploying advanced methane monitoring technologies
+Implementing advanced methane monitoring technologies

 Advanced methane detection and quantification technologies are evolving rapidly.
-Devon has a cross-functional team that evaluates emerging technologies that have the potential to be more effective at finding leaks over broader areas, allowing for faster detection and mitigation.
-The team is investigating advanced optical gas imaging (OGI) cameras, sensor-, camera- and laser-based continuous and near-continuous monitoring, and fixed-wing aircraft flyovers.
+A cross-functional team at Devon evaluates emerging technologies that have the potential to be more effective at finding leaks over broader areas, allowing for faster detection and mitigation.
+The team has evaluated and tested advanced optical gas imaging (OGI) cameras, sensor-, camera and laser-based continuous and near-continuous monitoring, and fixed-wing aircraft flyovers.
+Devon’s emissions monitoring test facility in the Anadarko Basin, near our corporate headquarters, plays an important role in identifying which innovative technologies are viable candidates to incorporate more broadly across Devon’s various operating areas.

 GTI Veritas